stefan-jansen/machine-learning-for-trading/14_working_with_text_data/README.md

 In the following two chapters, we build on these techniques and use ML algorithms like topic modeling and word-vector embeddings to capture the information contained in a broader context.

-In particular, in this chapter we will cover:
-- What the fundamental NLP workflow looks like
-- How to build a multilingual feature extraction pipeline using spaCy and TextBlob
-- Performing NLP tasks like part-of-speech tagging or named entity recognition
-- Converting tokens to numbers using the document-term matrix
-- Classifying text using the naive Bayes model
-- How to perform sentiment analysis

 ## Content

 1. [ML with text data - from language to features](#ml-with-text-data---from-language-to-features)